If you are into knitting or crocheting, you probably have spent a fair share of time rolling balls out of your weaving yarn.

 Additionally, while using the ball winder you can quickly check if your yarn has any knots in it.
 Realizing that your yarn is all tangled up when you are in the middle of your project is one of the most frustrating things that can happen to you.

-If you learn how to make a ball of yarn, you will have to spend some time before you start knitting or crocheting.
+If you learn how to make a ball of yarn, you will have to spend some extra time before you start can start knitting, crocheting or using your weaving loom.
 But it is faster and much more pleasant than removing knots as you go.

 Finally, tightly winded balls and cakes of yarn are much easier to store between two projects.
 If you store several hanks or skeins in the same drawer, you might find a monster of tangled threads and knots that can scare anyone.